Property Management Best Practices

 Keep a detailed record of everything you find.
 Use both photos and written notes to create a clear picture of the property's condition:

-Comparison Data Move-in vs. move-out condition Highlights changes over the tenancy
+Comparison Data: Compare move-in vs. move-out condition to highlight changes over the tenancy.

 Meeting with Tenants